-St. John’s Cemetery Project acknowledges Aboriginal and Torres Strait Islander Peoples as the original custodians of the lands now known collectively as “Australia.”
+St. John’s Online acknowledges Aboriginal and Torres Strait Islander Peoples as the original custodians of the lands now known collectively as “Australia.”

 Specifically, the Project acknowledges those who discovered the First Fleeters on their lands in 1788, including the Burramattagal clan of the Dharug People, the original custodians of nura (country) on which the Parramatta Burial Ground (St. John’s Cemetery, Parramatta) is located.

-The Project also acknowledges that the Parramatta Burial Ground (St. John’s Cemetery, Parramatta) is most likely the final resting place of the son of Woollarawarre Bennelong and husband of Maria Lock: Dicky Bennelong (a.k.a.
+The Project also acknowledges that the Parramatta Burial Ground (St. John’s Cemetery, Parramatta) is most likely the final resting place of the son of Woollarawarre Bennelong and husband of Bolongaia (Maria Lock): Dicky Bennelong (a.k.a.
 Thomas Walker Coke).

 Finally, we pay respect to elders past, present, and future.

-Members of Aboriginal and Torres Strait Islander communities are advised that this project contains names and images of deceased First Peoples.
+Members of Aboriginal and Torres Strait Islander communities are advised that this project contains names and artistic depictions of deceased First Peoples.
 Individual essays that do contain such content will have a notice clearly displayed at the top of the essay.

-The project also contains the following brief essays on Dharug People who, while not buried in the parish of St. John’s themselves, were deeply connected to people who are buried in St. John’s.
+The project also contains the following essays on First Peoples who, while not buried in the parish of St. John’s themselves, were connected to people who are buried in the parish of St. John’s.